gabriel-enrique/simulation-and-modeling/Gas Station Prices/README.md

         return "Shell"
 ```

 Normally, if the fuel prices are the same, then they will both have a uniform distribution.
-However, if one of the prices is lower than the other, then the probability will favor the cheaper-fuel gas station more.
+However, if one of the prices is lower than the other, then the probability will favour the cheaper-fuel gas station more.

 ## Running the Simulation